 These are Zurple options on 2.18.2017.
 The plan I am using is the RED text: ( This information is Zurples and the names of their plans are under copyright.
 Zurple does not employ me nor am I affiliated with Zurple.)

 | Payers |

 My plan comes with a single website.
 As far as I can tell ALL of Zurples websites look the same.
 Here is a LINK to a live example and below is a screen shot of my client’s site.
 Look the same to me.

-Now that you which Zurple program I am using let’s talk about the ones I am NOT using.
-Additional sites, Payee’s and other agents increase plan to plan.
+Now that you know which Zurple program I am using, let’s talk about the ones I am NOT using.
+Additional sites, Payee and other agents increase plan to plan.
 Here’s what that means.

 - Websites: More landing page website with different URLs.
 Example lahomesforsale.com and beverlyhillshomeforsale.com.
-You would use a larger PPC budget and drive traffic focused on each of those cities to the website that had a matching domain name.
+You would use a larger PPC budget and drive traffic focused on each city to the website with a matching domain name.
 People searching for Los Angeles homes for sale would be driven to the lahomesforsale.com internet site.
 People searching for Beverly Hills homes for sale would be driven to the beverlyhillshomeforsale.com website.

-- System and Exclusivity: You can pay a fee to have a territory to yourself(this doesn’t include OTHER marketing platforms just Zurple) The system is what they call the platform, and you’re paying an access fee each month.
+- System and Exclusivity: You can pay a fee to have a territory to yourself(this doesn’t include OTHER marketing platforms, just Zurple).
+The system is the platform, and you’re paying an access fee each month.
 This fee changes based on the program.
 I listed the price for the program I enrolled in.